Injector Size Guides

 Fueling is a critical component in tuning and the right injector is key to optimum performance.
 Click the images above to assist in finding the correct injector for your project.
 The images above are intended as a guideline and your build may have different requirements.
 Please feel free to contact us for additional help with injector selection.
+The upper ends of the range are possible, but not necessarily advisable with the injector listed.
+It is absolutely better to have and not need when it comes to injectors.

 1.8T Return Fueling